ongres/stackgres/doc/content/en/07-stackgres-web-api/01-error-types/_index.md

 }
 ```

 You will receive an error.
 This is because the cluster wants to use postgres 11 and your the postgres
  configuration is targeted for postgres 12.

+## Forbidden Authorization

+Role-based access control (`RBAC`) is a method of regulating access to computer or network resources
+ based on the roles of individual users within your organization.

+The REST API uses the RBAC Authorization from Kubernetes, so you should define correctly the subject `User`
+ in the `RoleBinding` or `ClusterRoleBinding` with the correct set of permisions in a `Role` or `ClusterRole`

+This error means that you either don't have access to the corresponding resource or that your permisions
+ are not set correctly.